Overview of Colorectal Cancer

 Incidence and Prevalence of Colorectal Cancer

 Incidence of colorectal cancer is highest in developed countries such as the United States and Japan, and lowest in developing countries in Africa and Asia.
-According to the American Cancer Society, it is the third most common type of cancer in both men and women in the United States.
+According to the American Cancer Society, it is the third most common type of cancer in both men and women in the United States (excluding skin cancers).
 Incidence is slightly higher in men than women, and is highest in African American men.